 For coronation of this little trip to Liège, this pretty hidden gem in Belgium's East, we had a little cruise on the river that goes through Liege: the Meuse.

 Although we were not very lucky with the weather, it allowed us to discover some of Liège's most pretty sights from a different perspective.
-You'll cruise along impressive, historic buildings like the Aquarium-Museum and avant-garde architecture near Pont Albert 1er.
+You'll cruise along impressive, historic buildings like the Aquarium-Museum and modernist architecture near Pont Albert 1er.

 The cruise takes of at the before mentioned Aquarium-Museum and the ride will cost you 8€ per person.
 It will leave you at the Pont Albert 1er from where I recommend you to visit one of Liège's most enchanting parks: La Boverie Park.
 You shouldn't miss its rose garden and the pergola.